Hospital Authority

 Introduction

-As a tertiary paediatric endocrinology unit, we provide evaluation and treatment for children with a broad range of complex or uncommon endocrine conditions and difficult / complicated childhood diabetes.
-We accept patient referrals from public hospitals and the private sector.
-We also provide consultation to HKCH patients under the care of other specialties.
-We adopt a comprehensive family-centered approach in treating the child, not just the disease.
+As a tertiary paediatric endocrinology unit, we provide comprehensive evaluation and treatment for children with a broad range of endocrine disorders and childhood diabetes.
+Referrals are accepted from both public and private sectors.
+Our team also provides consultation for HKCH patients under the care of other specialties.

-Our team consists of specialists in paediatric endocrinology, paediatricians, nurses and dietitians.
-We also work closely with other HKCH departments to provide high-quality and integrated multi-disciplinary care.
+Our multidisciplinary team includes paediatric endocrinologists, paediatricians, nurses, dietitians, clinical psychologists, and physiotherapists.
+We work closely with other HKCH departments to deliver coordinated, high-quality care.

-Endocrine outpatient clinic sessions are held regularly for both new referrals and follow-up patients.
-For patients with particularly complex conditions requiring inputs from various specialties (e.g. osteogenesis imperfecta, skeletal dysplasia, disorders of sexual differentiation, Prader-Willi Syndrome), multidisciplinary clinics would be set up to provide coordinated care from diagnosis to long term management.
-Inpatient service is also provided by our team.
+Regular endocrine outpatient clinics are held for both new referrals and follow-up patients.
+For patients with particularly complex conditions such as osteogenesis imperfecta, skeletal dysplasia, disorders of sexual differentiation, and thyroid cancer, we run multidisciplinary clinics involving experts from different specialties to ensure seamless care from diagnosis through to long-term management.
+Inpatient services are also provided by our team.

-• To provide high-quality, child and family centered care by a dedicated team for patients with endocrine conditions and diabetes mellitus
+• To provide high-quality, child and family-centred care for patients with endocrine disorders and diabetes mellitus through a dedicated multidisciplinary team.

-• To improve patients' clinical outcome and quality of life through scientific research and novel initiatives
+• To improve clinical outcomes and quality of life through research, innovation, and continual service enhancement.

-• To enhance professional and academic development in the field of paediatric endocrinology in Hong Kong through ongoing training and research activities
+• To advance professional and academic development in paediatric endocrinology in Hong Kong through training, education, and research initiatives.

-• To collaborate with community partners such as the Youth Diabetes Action to provide support, experience sharing and assistance for patients and families
+• To collaborate with community partners, including Youth Diabetes Action, to offer psychosocial support, experience sharing, and practical assistance for patients and families.

 Scope of Services